Are you financially ready for retirement? 8 steps to follow

 After saving for an emergency fund, you can put your money in a bank certificate of deposit (CD) to earn a fixed interest rate that can be higher than a savings account while avoiding the volatility that supports the investment in shares.

 CDs can generate higher interest rates than future savings account returns if the Fed benchmark rate falls.
 You can renew the balance to a new APY on the due date.
 Savers can also withdraw without penalty during the grace period.

 3. Save 20% of your income

-Practice the 50/30/20 budget rule can motivate you to save at least 20% of your income for your future financial goals, from retirement to down payment.
+Putting the 50/30/20 budget rule into practice can motivate you to save at least 20% of your income for your future financial goals, from retirement to a down payment at home.
 Look for ways to cut spending to save money (20%) and pay your essential (50%) and non-essential (30%) bills.